-Mouthwatering food, warm weather, sunny beaches, culture, and unique architecture, this Barcelona budget travel guide will give you all the reasons why you should visit the gorgeous city.
+With mouthwatering food, warm weather, sunny beaches, culture, and unique architecture, this Barcelona budget travel guide will give you all the reasons why you should visit the gorgeous city.

-While Barcelona is considered to be expensive in comparison to other Spanish cities, the daily cost of a person is €60-120, the best way to explore is by taking a budget trip to Barcelona.
+While Barcelona is considered to be expensive in comparison to other Spanish cities, the daily cost of a person is €60-120, and the best way to explore is by taking a budget trip to Barcelona.

 The Best Time to Visit Barcelona

-The best time to visit Barcelona is during summers, the months include May to July when the pleasant temperatures are accompanied by various carnivals and events making it a perfect tourist time for travelers.
+The best time to visit Barcelona is during summer, the months include May to July when the pleasant temperatures are accompanied by various carnivals and events making it a perfect tourist time for travelers.